microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Content/00 - Create a Trial.md

 layout: page
 title: D365 Marketing in a Day - Create a Trial
 sorttitle: 00 D365 Marketing - Create a Trial
-description: Provides partners with guidance on how to create a D365 Marketing trial.
+description: Provides Dynamics 365 partners with stepy-by-step guidance on how to quickly create a D365 Marketing trial.
 updated: 2023-03-15
 permalink: /skilling/d365-marketing-academy/content/create-trial
 youtubeid: VqFoAnUN9O4